-The audit committee currently consists of John Brancaccio and Donald Picker.
-Our Board has determined that each of Mr. Brancaccio and Mr. Picker is "independent" as that term is defined under applicable SEC rules.
-Mr. Brancaccio has been appointed by the Board as the audit committee financial expert.
 The audit committee's responsibilities include: (i) reviewing the independence, qualifications, services, fees, and performance of the independent auditors, (ii) appointing, replacing and discharging the independent auditors, (iii) pre-approving the professional services provided by the independent auditors, (iv) reviewing the scope of the annual audit and reports and recommendations submitted by the independent auditors, and (v) reviewing our financial reporting and accounting policies, including any significant changes, with management and the independent auditors.
+The audit committee currently consists of Thomas Adams and Donald Picker.
+Our Board has determined that each of Mr. Adams and Mr. Picker is "independent" as that term is defined under applicable